Learning Poems

 And then I started learning the poem.
 First for fun, and I wasn’t sure I would be able to remember it because it’s long (10 stanzas with four lines).
 I was surprised and impressed when I was able to remember it after two weeks in its entirety.

 I used a simple spaced-repetition method to remember it.
-There are countless apps like Anki that use this method.
-I used an app called NeuraCache which can import the cards from Markdown.
+I used the spaced-repetition application Anki, but there are other with similar features.
 And recently, I found a Flashcard-Based and Note-Based Spaced Repetition Plugin for Obsidian, the note-taking app of my choice.

 Next, I learned the English translation of Epitaph for “Poet’s Tomb” by Shuntaro Tanikawa.
 I first heard the poem in the visual epitaph Hikari in 2017.
 The film remembers the Japanese poet Hiraki-san, who took her life after struggling with depression.